kemsky/projection-tools/README.md

 - Verbose syntax for declaration and usage;
 - Many intrusive extensions methods that pollute project code;
-- Can only be used in certain contexts;
+- Can only be used in certain contexts (delegates vs expressions);

 `Specification<TSource>` can solve all of these problems.